Tbrady9/Tbrady9.github.io/index.md

 ### <center> Project Two: Algorithms and Data Structures </center>

-Please check back soon for an update on this project .
+Please check back soon for an update on this project.

 <center><kbd><img src="SlideShow.jpg" height=300 width=400></kbd></center>

+Please feel free to follow the links below for more information on this project.

+<code> <a href="https://github.com/Tbrady9/Tbrady9.github.io/tree/Slideshow">Project Report</a> </code>

 ### <center> Project Three: Databases </center>